A Full-Density Approach to Simulating Random Iteration Equations with Applications: Introduction

-It is clearly stated, that this paper presents a \textit{simulation} framework as mentioned prominently in the title with explorative and expressive simulation examples in order to present the capabilities of this computational framework.
-Major contributions on the convergence theorems are presented in the closely related field of \textit{iterated random functions} which are studied mainly for the existence of \textit{stationary distributions} utilizing Lipschitz contraction arguments \cite{Sandric 2025, Diaconis 1999}, while our approach is focusing on the \textit{transient phase} and explicit evolution of the density propagation through stepwise nonlinear iterations.
-Specifically, this study demonstrates that the density propagation of stochastic and dynamic iteration problems can be simulated straightforwardly, even if the theoretical treatment might be enormously difficult or convergence is not guaranteed or even violated.
+Major contributions on the convergence theorems {for stationary / invariant densities} are presented in the closely related field of \textit{iterated random functions} focusing on existence statements utilizing Lipschitz contraction arguments \cite{Sandric 2025, Diaconis 1999}. {Such stationary investigations are regarded as a different objective compared to this work} since our approach is focusing on the \textit{transient phase} and explicit evolution of the density propagation through stepwise nonlinear iterations.
+Specifically, this study demonstrates that the density propagation of stochastic and dynamic iteration problems can be simulated straightforwardly, even if the theoretical treatment might be difficult or convergence is not guaranteed or even violated.
 In our perspective, this is more aligned with many real world applications in which mostly only a limited number of iterations may be of computational interest.
-Moreover, we typically utilize normal distributions for the parameter random variables or diffusion processes, but this is not a limitation of the computational framework and non-standard probability densities (also non-standard diffusion processes) combined with significant nonlinearities or discontinuities or without Lipschitz contraction properties of the transfer mapping are as easily handled within this framework as more well-studied cases.

-For example, specifically with respect to the theoretical treatment of stochastic dynamical systems this approach is therefore a computational complement to \textit{Perron-Frobenius-Operator} approaches (which are typically applied to deterministic, non-random transfer functions and focus on the limiting density, i.e. the invariant measure) and \textit{Fokker-Planck-Equation} approaches (which are difficult to apply if continuous-time Gaussian diffusion processes or smooth drift or diffusion coefficients are not guaranteed).
-And on the computational side it is also complementary to \textit{pathwise Monte Carlo} simulations due to the focus on \textit{full-density propagation}.
+Specifically with respect to the theoretical treatment of stochastic dynamical systems this approach is therefore a computational complement to \textit{Perron-Frobenius} operator approaches, e.g. \cite{Surasinghe 2024}, (which are typically applied to deterministic, non-random transfer functions and focus on the limiting density, i.e. the invariant measure) and \textit{Fokker-Planck-Equation} or \textit{Kolmogorov forward equation} approaches, e.g. see \cite{Oksendal 2013}, (which are difficult to apply if continuous-time Gaussian diffusion processes or smooth drift or diffusion coefficients are not guaranteed).
+And on the computational side it is also complementary to \textit{pathwise Monte Carlo} simulations due to the focus on \textit{full-density propagation}. {For a supplementary exploration of the theoretical context, the detailed connection to the closely related \textit{Perron-Frobenius} operator (Section \ref{sec:GenForm}) and \textit{Ulam's} method for its approximation (Appendix \ref{sec:AdvAnaRitz}) are presented. }